Political Science Graduate Programs — Graduate Certificate, MPA, PhD

 Graduate Certificates

-Two graduate certificates are offered in public administration and public policy: Graduate Certificate in Elections Administration and Graduate Certificate in NonProfit Organizations and Community Governance.
+Four graduate certificates are offered in public administration and public policy: The Graduate Certificate in Economic Development, Graduate Certificate in Election Administration, Graduate Certificate in Global Public Service, and Graduate Certificate in Non-Profit Organizations and Community Governance.

 Application Process

-Applications for graduate certificates include the same items as applications for the MPA degree with the exception that GRE scores are not required.
+Applications for graduate certificates include the same items as applications for the MPA degree.

 Applicants should ensure these materials are sent to the Graduate School web application: